nurzhanzhanuzak/eventsourcing/docs/topics/projection.rst

 :func:`~eventsourcing.persistence.TrackingRecorder.max_tracking_id` method.
-In a separate thread, the projection runner will iterate over the application subscription, calling the projection's :func:`~eventsourcing.projection.Projection.process_event` method for each domain event and tracking object yielded by the application subscription.
+In a separate thread, the projection runner will iterate over the application subscription, calling the projection's :func:`~eventsourcing.projection.Projection.process_event` method for each domain event and tracking object returned by the application subscription.

 Projection runner objects support the Python context manager protocol, so that database resourced used by the application subscription and the materialised view can be freed in a controlled way when the projection